Saint Winifred: Cult

 Another well named after St. Winifred is found in the hamlet of Woolston near Oswestry in Shropshire.
 According to legend, it is thought that on her way to Shrewsbury Abbey, Winifred's body was laid there overnight and a spring sprang up out of the ground.
 The well is covered by a 15th-century half-timbered cottage.
 The water flows through a series of stone troughs and into a large pond, which then flows into a stream.
 The cottage is maintained by the Landmark Trust.

-A spring on Lansdown Hill, Bath was known as St. Winifred's Spring and gave its name to nearby Winifreds Lane.
+A spring on Lansdown Hill, Bath, was known as St. Winifred's Spring and gave its name to nearby Winifreds Lane.
 There appears to be no known connection to the life of the saint, but its waters were once supposed to help women conceive.

 A Norman church of Saint Winifred's can be found in the village of Branscombe, Devon.
 There is some archaeological evidence to suggest an earlier Saxon church may have occupied the site.
+The 12th-century parish church in the village of Stainton, South Yorkshire, England, is also dedicated to her.

-St. Winifred's Well, Dublin was built c.
+St. Winifred's Well, Dublin, was built c.
 1700 on Eustace Street.
 It is presumed to be linked to the presence of Welsh and English merchants in the city.

 Roman Martyrology

-In the 2004 edition of the Roman Martyrology, Winifred is listed under 2 November with the Latin name Winefrídae.
-She is listed as follows: "At the spring located at Holywell in Wales, St Winefride the Virgin, who is outstanding in her witness as a nun".
+In the 2004 edition of the Roman Martyrology, Winifred is listed under 2 November with the Latin name Winefrídae: "At the spring located at Holywell in Wales, St Winefride the Virgin, who is outstanding in her witness as a nun".
 Winifred is officially recognised by the Vatican as a person with a historical basis, who lived an exemplary religious life, but with no discussion of miracles which she may have performed or been healed by.
 As a 1st-millennium saint, she is recognised as a saint by popular acclaim, rather than ever being formally canonized.

-In the current Roman Catholic liturgical calendar for Wales, Winifred is commemorated on 3 November, since 2 November is designated as All Souls' Day.
+In the liturgical calendar of the Roman Catholic Church for Wales, Winifred is commemorated on 3 November, since 2 November is designated as All Souls' Day.